Beacon technology has completely revolutionized both business and marketing.

 Starwood even lets guests skip the check-in process and gain keyless entry via smartphone to their rooms, which is possible because of beacons.

-All a guest has to do is download a partner app and open the door by “tapping or gesturing with their device once they arrive at the door.”
+All a guest has to do is download an app, then open the door by “tapping or gesturing with their device once they arrive at the door.”

-Another business that has made creative use of beacons is dating app Mingleton.
+Another creative use example is the dating app Mingleton.
 The company uses the technology to share dating profiles with other users when within a certain radius via a “See Who’s Nearby” feature.

 The possibilities truly are endless and extend far beyond traditional push marketing strategies.